netdata/netdata/docs/contributing/contributing-documentation.md

 Editing documentation locally is the preferred method for complex changes that span multiple documents or change the documentation's style or structure.

-Create a fork

-First, create a fork of the Netdata Agent repository, if you don't have one already.
-Visit the [Netdata repository](https://github.com/netdata/netdata) and click on the **Fork** button.
+Create a fork of the Netdata Agent repository by visit the [Netdata repository](https://github.com/netdata/netdata) and clicking on the **Fork** button.

 ![Screenshot of forking the Netdata repository](https://user-images.githubusercontent.com/1153921/59873572-25f5a380-9351-11e9-92a4-a681fe4a2ed9.png)

-GitHub will ask you where you want to clone the repository, and once finished, you end up at the index of your forked Netdata repository.
+GitHub will ask you where you want to clone the repository.
+When finished, you end up at the index of your forked Netdata Agent repository.
 Clone your fork to your local machine:

 ```bash
 git clone https://github.com/YOUR-GITHUB-USERNAME/netdata.git